Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Ghlodds/Art.md

 Illusion poems, also spirit poems or poem of the spirit (_Earee_, from ghl. _ea'are'_) are a characteristic ghloddish poems written ever since early Pre Era.
-Written on the principle that "spirit does not need an excess", they are formed in a way to convey as much meaning in shortest way.
+Written on the principle that "spirit does not need an excess", they are formed in a way to convey as much meaning in the shortest way.
 Hence, most of them are built on single words, and do not exceed beyond five, up to seven words.

-There is no concrete criteria delineating whether the poem is illusin poem or not, it is generally used term for compact poetry written in [ghloddish language](/Langue/Families/Ghloddish.md).
+There is no concrete criteria delineating whether the poem is illusion poem or not, it is generally used term for compact poetry written in [ghloddish language](/Langue/Families/Ghloddish.md).
 Main themes of the genre are feelings, existence, spirit and gods.